While I was at it, I checked whether she was here too.

 I glanced sideways at Jayden.

 "I'm sorry, Professor.
-That was a poor choice on my part."
+That was a poor decision on my part."

-"Like hell it was!"
-Jayden snapped under his breath, glaring at me.
+"Like hell it was," Jayden said under his breath, glaring at me.

-Around us, I could feel even more eyes fix on me.
+Around us, I could feel even more stares landing on me.

 The three organizations, huh.

-If I remembered correctly, Jayden and Milleia would later join the [Management Committee].
+If I remembered correctly, Jayden and Milleia would eventually join the [Management Committee].

-Such a boring pick… they handle event planning and logistics, things like the Miss Eden and Mister Eden contests.
+They handled event planning and academy logistics—things like the Miss Eden and Mister Eden competitions.

-Not gonna lie, though, I was a little excited about Miss Eden.
+Not going to lie, though, I was a little interested in Miss Eden.

-On Earth, I never really cared about beauty pageants.
-I mean, why would a guy care, unless he was… cultured?
+Back on Earth, I never really cared about beauty pageants.
+I mean, why would a man care about that unless he was… cultured?

-Still, even if I never watched Miss Universe from start to finish, I'd at least look up the finalists.
-Who wouldn't be curious about the 'most beautiful girl in the world'?
+Still, even if I had never watched the entirety of something like Miss Universe, I would at least look up the finalists.
+Who wouldn't be curious about the most beautiful girl in the world?

-This academy was overflowing with Heroines, literal world-class beauties.
-The Miss Eden competition would be brutal.
-And in the game, there was a major event tied to it.
-You could influence the winner as Jayden, and the one I'd picked back then was another [Main Heroine] I still hadn't met in person.
+This academy was overflowing with Heroines.
+Literal, world-class beauties.
+The Miss Eden contest would be brutal.
+And in the game, that event was actually important.
+As Jayden, your choices could influence the winner, and the one I had picked back then was another [Main Heroine] I still hadn't met in person.

 I shook my head.